ritvikindupuri/AD-AttackSim/README.md

 In the cybersecurity industry, there is no room for ambiguity or "fake" data.
 ADversary was built on the principle that a simulation is only as valuable as it is realistic.
 To that end, the platform adheres to three core directives:

 1.  **User Input is the Source of Truth:** The AI is strictly forbidden from hallucinating or inventing assets.
 The entire simulation—every host, IP address, security tool, and vulnerability—is logically derived from the structured environment configuration provided by the user.
 2.  **Dynamic, Not Static:** Every element of the simulation is live and data-driven.
-The network topology, system state, and SIEM data are generated on-the-fly and evolve in real-time as the attack progresses.
+The network topology, system state, and security event logs are generated on-the-fly and evolve in real-time as the attack progresses.
 There is no mock data.
 3.  **Professional-Grade Tooling:** The user interface and features are designed to mirror the workflow and analytical tools used by security professionals, providing an immersive and contextually relevant experience.

 ---